ConnorAtherton/uiscript/README.md

 This is an initial list that will be expanded in future releases.

-- clicks on
+- click
-- doubleclicks on
+- doubleclick
-- hovers on
+- hover
-- mouses up
+- mousup
-- mouses down
+- mousedown
-- mouses over
+- mouseover